spacotto/grimoire/python/chapters/chapter102.md

-# Map, Filter, and Reduce in Python 3
+# Map, Filter, and Reduce

-## Abstract

 Python provides three built-in functional programming tools — `map()`, `filter()`, and `reduce()` — that let you process iterables in a clean, expressive way.
 Instead of writing explicit loops, these functions apply a transformation, a condition, or an accumulation over a sequence.
 This document covers each function individually, then shows how they combine, and compares them to list comprehensions for context.

----

 ## The `map()` Function